The Causeway: Third Causeway

 The variable-quality of the cement which had been used in the construction of the Causeway bridges meant that, by the early 2000s, they had suffered significant damage.
 A repair contract was awarded to Kulin Group in 2004.
 Localised patching of cracks in the piers was undertaken.
 At the ends of the piers, the cracking was more substantial and had to be tied back with carbon fibre reinforcement.
 Repairs were then treated with a moisture-resistant coating, and were expected to lengthen the life of the bridges by decades.

 The Causeway bridges received an interim entry on the Western Australian Register of Heritage Places on 30 June 1998, which was made permanent on 30 October 1998.
 They were also classified by the National Trust on 8 June 1998.

+In March 2023, construction on the Boorloo Bridge 90 m downstream began, to allow pedestrians and cyclists to bypass the narrow footpath along the Causeway.